MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/create-operations-manager-managed-instance.md

 monikerRange: 'sc-om-2022'
 ---

-# Create an Microsoft Azure Monitor SCOM managed instance (preview) on Azure
+# Create a Microsoft Azure Monitor SCOM managed instance (preview) on Azure

-This article describes how to create an Microsoft Azure Monitor SCOM managed instance (preview) that helps you monitor all your workloads, whether on-premises, in Azure, or in any other cloud services System Center Operations Manager functionality on Azure.
+This article describes how to create a managed instance (preview) that helps you monitor all your workloads, whether on-premises, in Azure, or in any other cloud services with System Center Operations Manager functionality on Azure.

 ## Prerequisites

-The following are the prerequisites before creating an Microsoft Azure Monitor SCOM managed instance (preview):
+The following are the prerequisites before you create a Microsoft Azure Monitor SCOM managed instance (preview):

 # [General Prerequisites](#tab/prereqs-general)